machinekoder/pickit-docs/docs/documentation/configuration/index.rst

 Once settings are changed in Pickit they can be saved in the correct file.
 The :guilabel:`Save` button can be found at the top of the page.

-Pressing the :guilabel:`Save` updates the active file with the new data.
+Pressing :guilabel:`Save` updates the active file with the new data.
-The :guilabel:`Save as` creates a new file with the new data.
-A name has to be given to this file.
+The :guilabel:`Save as` button saves the data to a new file.
-Pressing :guilabel:`Reset` restores the settings of the last time saved.
+Pressing :guilabel:`Reset` restores the last saved settings.

 .. image:: /assets/images/Documentation/save-saveas-reset.png